BOOK YOUR CONSULTATION / SPEAKING ENGAGEMENT

 The ideal community is one in which an injustice to one is an injustice to all.

-Most recently, as the Chief Administrative Officer of a tiny Village of 1100 in the Kootenays, Diane Kalen-Sukra inherited a municipality that had no financial statements for two years, no central filing system, mass staff turnover and numerous associated challenges.
+Most recently, as the Chief Administrative Officer of a municipality in the Kootenays, British Columbia, Diane Kalen-Sukra inherited a municipality that had no financial statements for two years, no central filing system, mass staff turnover and numerous associated challenges.
 In three short years she left behind a multi-award winning turn key operation with trained staff, awash in millions of dollars in grant funds, numerous new and green major infrastructure and planning projects, and a civic pride economic development initiative that went viral online ensuring its continued revenue generating success for the municipality (see CBC Radio news story).

 Diane spearheaded an innovative sustainable community planning process to prepare a hybridized official community plan and integrated community sustainability plan that provides a planning and engagement model for small rural communities.
 An asset mapping video produced as part of this process, "Where All Roads Lead", was narrated by Disney's Andy Geller and had over 40,000 views attracting many to the community.
 The planning document was also distinguished as the first of its kind to enshrine human assets - employees, contractors and volunteers - as vital to sustainable service delivery.